arackcheev/master/blocknetdxSETUP.md

  ![alt text](https://github.com/BlocknetDX/blocknet-docs/blob/master/pictures/labelledaddress.PNG "Logo Title Text 1")

+ * Send the funds you want to trade with to the labelled address

- * This needs to be done for all wallets being used
+ * This needs to be done for all wallets you want to trade with

 ---

 ## Setup xbridge.conf